 The Mackinac Island State Park Commission approved the project in late July 2015 and fundraising through Mackinac Associates began soon after.
-The expected cost to develop the six stations is $50,000.

 “This is perfectly aligned with what Mackinac Associates is meant to do,” said Diane Dombroski, membership coordinator for Mackinac Associates.
 “Our members were so excited about and generous with this opportunity that we were able to exceed the goal.”